reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 - If using multiple audio mods, use one of these, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)
 - You can rename dax-default extension to use more bass enhancer boost.
-See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/
+See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
+This is only affected on Music mode and Movie speaker mode.

 ## Troubleshooting
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.